matteofrongillo/youtube-keyword-filter/README.md

-# YouTube Content Filter for Firefox
+# YouTube Keyword Filter for Firefox

 This Firefox extension hides desktop YouTube video and channel results whose visible text, title, or accessibility label contains any whole word entered by